f5devcentral/f5-sdk-js/README.md

 ## User Documentation

-F5 SDK JS version 0.9.0 is a public preview.
-Documentation for this feature is coming soon to [clouddocs.f5.com](https://clouddocs.f5.com/).
+The F5 SDK (JS) is in public preview.
+Documentation for this SDK is coming soon to [clouddocs.f5.com](https://clouddocs.f5.com/).
 If you have a specific documentation request, you can file an issue through GitHub.

 ## Filing Issues and Getting Help